shkhkmt/javascript-exercises/04_removeFromArray/README.md

 - how to remove a single element from an array
 - how to deal with multiple optional arguments in a JavaScript function
 - For more information, check out MDN's page on [function arguments](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/arguments) - scroll down to the bit about `Array.from` or the spread operator.
 You can also check out MDN's page on [rest parameters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/rest_parameters).

+## PSEUDOCODE

+CREATE Object containing array and number to be removed.
+CALL Array from object.
+ASSIGN Array object to new Array.
+REMOVE parameter given in intial argument from array.
+RETURN Array with argument removed.